This content brought to you by:

-The smokefree team believe it is timely to engage with our community to share the current evidence on vaping to stop smoking.
-We are holding three, one-day seminars in Invercargill, Dunedin and Central Otago.
+The smokefree team believes it is time to engage with our community to share the current evidence on vaping to stop smoking.
+We are holding three, one-day seminars in Invercargill, Dunedin, and Central Otago.

 |Date||20th November 2019||21st November 2019||To be advised – early 2020|

 |Time||9.00am - 3.15pm||9.00am- 3.15pm||TBC|

 |Venue||Civic Theatre (Invercargill)||Art Gallery (Dunedin)||Central Otago|

 The Vaping Seminar series is for primary and secondary healthcare professionals, allied health staff and our community partners who support the smokefree kaupapa.

 The seminars are free to attend but registration is required to attend.
 Please complete the online registration form by 6th November.